What to do If You Need Insulin Right Now

 Ask your physician for samples

-While this is not a long-term access option, your care provider may be able to provide you with a few vials/pens for free, and bringing your HCP into the access conversation means that they can help direct you to other options that might be available to you, like local community health centers with insulin available.
+While this is not a long-term access option, your care provider may be able to provide you with a few vials/pens for free, and bringing your healthcare provider (HCP) into the access conversation means that they can help direct you to other options that might be available to you, like local community health centers with insulin available.

 Research available biosimilar (generic) insulins